PVC or Hypalon : Which one to choose for your pneumatic tubes ?

 What are the advantages of Hypalon?

-Finally, floats with hypalon fabric are easier to repair.
-You can buy fabric by the meter from our store and easily cold glue a new layer of fabric to your boat to reinforce it.
-There is no need to re-weld and to have complex equipment for your repairs.
+In the event of damage, Hypalon fabric floats are easier to repair.
+You can buy Hypalon fabric by the meter and cold-glue it to add a new layer of fabric to your boat, boosting its durability.
+Unlike PVC, you won't need to re-weld or have complex equipment to carry out repairs.

 Conclusion